andresaltamiranom/ICPC-Handbook/Algorithms/Other problems/Pancake Sorting.md

 ## Problem Description

 Pancake Sorting is a classic Computer Science problem, but it is rarely used.
 This problem can be described as follows: You are given a stack of N pancakes.
 The pancake at the bottom and at the top of the stack has **index 0** and **index N-1**, respectively.
 The size of a pancake is given by the pancake's diameter (an integer ∈ [1 ..
-MAX_D]).
+MAX_D]), where MAX_D is the maximum diameter for a pancake.
 All pancakes in the stack have **different** diameters.
 For example, a stack A of N = 5 pancakes: {3, 8, 7, 6, 10} can be visualized as:

 // IMAGE